farahabubaker/sqills-assignment/README.md

 The test will run again with the same mock request and fail at validation since the seats are no longer available

 ### Business Logic tests
+In handlers/reservationHandler_test.go, there are two test cases that test the ValidateReservation handler and the CreateReservation handler.

 ### Database Togic tests
+In repositories/booking_test.go, there are two tests cases that test the VerifyBooking database call and the Create booking database call.